inallukyaev1/Tickets-Airplane_app/README.md

 # 🍿 Features
 - display: tickets can be sorted by transfers
-- tickets Details: sorting tickets by dollar, ruble and euro
+- tickets details: sorting ticket prices by dollars, rubles and euros
 - button to scroll page up